tmehari/Instantactions/README.md

-Instant Remove plugin
+Instant Actions on Task plugin
 =====================

-This plugin for kanboard adds an instant actions (remove, edit, open/close)
+This plugin for kanboard adds instant actions on tasks (remove, edit, open/close)

 Installation
 ------------